airladon/ThisIGet/src/js/views/information/contact.md

 ### Interactive Presentation Content

 Interactive presentation style content (such as [this](/content/Math/Geometry_1/Triangles/explanation/base?page=2) for example) does require the Javascript programming language.
-Therefore, it is useful to have some programming experinceg, even if it's in a different language.
+Therefore, it is useful to have some programming experince, even if it's in a different language.

 ### Creation Process